reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 After executing the HTTP request, the test verifies the response body.
 It asserts that the response body is not empty, ensuring that the HTTP request was successful and returned some data.

 If any exception occurs during the execution of the test, the test fails and provides details about the failure, including the exception message.
-This ensures that any errors encountered during the test execution are properly reported.
+It properly reports any errors encountered during the test execution.

 ## HTTP Methods Used to Create Records